winitzki/scall/tutorial/dhall_first_principles.md

 1035
 ```
 The syntax `f 123 456` requires some time to get used to.

 Functions `f` that can be used in this way are known as **curried functions**.

+Curried functions are often used by applying to all possible arguments at once, as `f 123 456` in this example.
+Typically one views `f` as a function of _two_ curried arguments `234` and `456`, although technically `f` has only one argument and returns a function with one argument.

 We see that the existence of curried functions is not a special feature of the language, but a necessary consequence of the principle that we should be able to refactor any expression into a function that will substitute a given part of that expression.